 Now, how this operates in practice varies across payors and across states.
 Some of the value-based reimbursement models are based solely on the providers ability to demonstrate improved outcomes, while others will identify a range of evidence-based activities or actions that lead to efficient and effective care, and then rewards providers who utilize those activities in practice.

-Value-based care payment models are gaining traction in the behavioral health space and many payors are adopting it as a replacement for the typical fee-for-service (FFS) model, which reimburses providers based on the number of services or treatments provider.
+Value-based payment models are gaining traction in the behavioral health space and many payors are adopting it as a replacement for the typical fee-for-service (FFS) model, which reimburses providers based on the number of services or treatments provider.